IHSIRVP/ogologo/README.md

 generation model, constrained over shape, colour and theme.
 This would allow designers to come up with multiple logo concepts quickly and easily.

+This project is co-authored by Priyanshu Singhal, Rishi Laddha, Rishi Vijaywargiya, Sanidhya Singh and Siddhant Deshpande.